TaoHuang0/Trade_NC/README.md

 # TradeNC

 ## Introduction to our website
 Sometimes, a student may want to trade used items with other students.
 However, using normal social media such us Facebook is not efficient and safe.
 Hence, we came up with the idea of TradeNC, a website that can help NC students to trade their items.
 Everyone can post their items along with picture, price and contact information so that other students interested in the item could get in touch and setup meetings to deliever the item.
 We mainly built the project with React.
 We also used Firestore as our database.
-Our database will store the information of all the items.
+Our database will store all kinds of the information of the item once it is created.
 Users will use their google account to log in.
-On the main page, they can view all the items and they know which items are belong to them.
-They can easily add and delete items on our website.
+On the main page, they can view all the items and their owner, so they know which items are belong to them.
+They can easily manage the items by adding (posting) and deleting them on our website.

 ## Installation and Using instructions
 1. Clone the repository to your local workplace.